MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Update-MgBetaPolicyRoleManagementPolicyRule](Update-MgBetaPolicyRoleManagementPolicyRule.md)
 Update a rule defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object:+ unifiedRoleManagementPolicyApprovalRule+ unifiedRoleManagementPolicyAuthenticationContextRule+ unifiedRoleManagementPolicyEnablementRule+ unifiedRoleManagementPolicyExpirationRule+ unifiedRoleManagementPolicyNotificationRule For more information about rules for Azure AD roles and examples of updating rules, see the following articles:+ Overview of rules for Azure AD roles in PIM APIs in Microsoft Graph+ Use PIM APIs in Microsoft Graph to update Azure AD rules
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object:\n+ unifiedRoleManagementPolicyApprovalRule\n+ unifiedRoleManagementPolicyAuthenticationContextRule\n+ unifiedRoleManagementPolicyEnablementRule\n+ unifiedRoleManagementPolicyExpirationRule\n+ unifiedRoleManagementPolicyNotificationRule For more information about rules for Azure AD roles and examples of updating rules, see the following articles:\n+ Overview of rules for Azure AD roles in PIM APIs in Microsoft Graph\n+ Use PIM APIs in Microsoft Graph to update Azure AD rules

 ### [Update-MgBetaPolicyServicePrincipalCreationPolicy](Update-MgBetaPolicyServicePrincipalCreationPolicy.md)
 Update the navigation property servicePrincipalCreationPolicies in policies